sustentarea/logoclim-article/paper/paper.md

 The `LogoClim` model was developed for seamless integration with other models through NetLogo's [`LevelSpace`](https://ccl.northwestern.edu/netlogo/docs/ls.html)  extension [@hjorth2020], which enables parallel execution and data exchange between models.
 This integration capability makes it particularly valuable for agent-based simulations that incorporate climate data to study ecological, environmental, or social processes affected by climate conditions.

+The model was originally developed as part of a project by the [Sustentarea](https://www.fsp.usp.br/sustentarea/) Research and Extension Center, aimed at evaluating the impact of climate change on the health and nutrition of Brazilian children under five years old [@carvalho2023a].
+Over the course of its development, however, we realized that its applications extend well beyond the scope of that study.

 While other programming languages, such as [R](https://www.r-project.org/), offer tools like the [`geodata`](https://CRAN.R-project.org/package=geodata) package [@hijmans2024], there are currently no equivalent tools providing this functionality for NetLogo.

-# Motivation

-The model was originally developed as part of a project by the [Sustentarea](https://www.fsp.usp.br/sustentarea/) Research and Extension Center, aimed at evaluating the impact of climate change on the health and nutrition of Brazilian children under five years old [@carvalho2023a].
-During development, however, we recognized that the model had broader potential beyond the scope of our study. `LogoClim` can now be used as a submodel within agent-based models designed to help researchers, policymakers, and practitioners explore the potential impacts of climate change across different contexts and geographical areas.

 # How it works